-The Rhodesian Ridgeback is not the smartest of the guard dogs.
+The Rhodesian Ridgeback is not the smartest of the guard dogs due to this breed's temperament.
 He can still be moderately easy to train with a strong, experienced trainer.
 They will test family members and other animals to determine their place in the order of things, preferring to be dominate.

-For this reason, Rhodesians are not good with children or other pets.
+For this reason, and them being one of the more stubborn breeds, Rhodesians are not good with children or other pets.
 They need an owner that is firm and consistent and reminds the Ridgeback that the owner is, in fact, top dog.
 Ridgebacks were created in Africa to protect their home and family members from not only people, but lions and other wildlife.
 They are a very territorial breed and do not back down from a fight.

 Rhodesian Ridgebacks also can tolerate more alone time than some of the other dogs on this list of the best watch dogs.
 This makes them popular as property guard dogs.
 As with other aggressive dogs, they need to be consistently trained and socialized from a young age to keep them manageable.
 Despite this, they are very affectionate with their owners, and love cuddles and play time.

 This is another breed that was bred to protect family and animals from African predators.
 They are very intimidating in size.
-They are massive, muscular animals.
+They are massive, muscular animals that have some of the strongest bites of all canines.
 Like most dogs on this list, they need to be socialized from an early age.